phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

     --kernel-binary path/to/kernel_bin
 ```

-(TODO: `cargo run --package builder` instead?)

 In addition, the Readme recommends to use the `--target-dir` and `--out-dir` arguments when building the bootloader as a dependency to override where cargo places the compilation artifacts.

-Let's try to invoke that command from our `create_bootimage` function.
+Let's try to invoke that command from our `main` function.
 For that we use the [`process::Command`] type of the standard library, which allows us to spawn new processes and wait for their results:

 [`process::Command`]: https://doc.rust-lang.org/std/process/struct.Command.html